Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Maret 2025 08.32.04 UTC
+- WIB: Selasa, 25 Maret 2025 08.34.41 UTC
-- WITA: Selasa, 25 Maret 2025 09.32.04 UTC
+- WITA: Selasa, 25 Maret 2025 09.34.41 UTC
-- WIT: Selasa, 25 Maret 2025 10.32.04 UTC
+- WIT: Selasa, 25 Maret 2025 10.34.41 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology